The64thGamer/cheeseepedia/content/hwk5bw01ecmyw03k/content.md

 ## History

-After the \[Awesome Adventure Machine\] concept failed\, the one animatronic show concept was still being considered\.
-Soon enough\, ShowBiz reached out to a few manufactures one being Creative Presentations\.
-But being unable to help ShowBiz\, they suggested that they contacted Garner Holt\. \(1\) In 1997\, Garner Holt built their first batch of 32 function Chuck E\.
-Cheese animatronics\, the first appearance being on October 3rd\, 1997 for an invite only event at the \[ShowBiz Pizza Time Corporate Office\] and a handful of locations\.
-In February 1998 Chuck E\. was unveiled at the 1998 CEC General Managers Las Vegas Convention \(Event\)\|General Managers Convention\.
-160 of these Chuck E\.
-Animatronics were placed in locations by the year 2000 and later ended production in 2001\, only finishing one batch that year\.
+After the [Awesome Adventure Machine] concept failed, the one animatronic show concept was still being considered.
+Soon enough, ShowBiz reached out to a few manufactures one being Creative Presentations.
+But being unable to help ShowBiz, they suggested that they contacted Garner Holt.
+(1) In 1997, Garner Holt built their first batch of 32 function Chuck E. Cheese animatronics, the first appearance being on October 3rd, 1997 for an invite only event at the [ShowBiz Pizza Time Corporate Office] and a handful of locations.
+In February 1998 Chuck E. was unveiled at the 1998 CEC General Managers Las Vegas Convention (Event)|General Managers Convention.
+160 of these Chuck E. Animatronics were placed in locations by the year 2000 and later ended production in 2001, only finishing one batch that year.

 ## Internals